TECHNICAL SOLUTIONS for Large Scale Models. By Jan Hermkens

 FUSELAGE-TAILSECTION CONNECTION.

-these are bolted together with 4 socket bolts and blind nuts M4 (2mm balsa strips between them, this for.
-The later on twosided to fix on 1mm ply rings.
+with four socket bolts and blind nuts M4, (2mm balsa strips between them, this for the later on two outersides glued 1mm ply rings.

-These as protection against damiging and for a perfect seamfitting of the fuselage parts).
+These as completing the sandwich Dualformers, and as protection against damaging the balsa sheeting, and for a perfect seamfitting of the fuselage parts).

 Fuselage-Tail Splitting Short Sunderland